-The ceramics department offers students the opportunity to explore a variety of building techniques from hand-built sculptural construction and throwing on a potter's wheel to making plaster molds and slip casting.
+The Ceramics Program offers students the opportunity to explore a variety of building techniques from hand-built sculptural construction and throwing on a potter’s wheel to making plaster molds and slip casting.
 The students achieve a technical understanding of the material by mixing their own clays and glazes and firing a variety of kilns.
 Students are simultaneously encouraged to experiment and to develop their visual and conceptual skills.

 BFA Major in Studio Art (80 hours of Art)